Omoide ni Kawaru Kimi: Memories Off

-Omoide ni Kawaru Kimi: Memories Off (想い出にかわる君 ~メモリーズオフ~) is a Japanese romance visual novel developed by KID for the Dreamcast and the PlayStation.
+Omoide ni Kawaru Kimi: Memories Off (想い出にかわる君 ~メモリーズオフ~) is a Japanese romance visual novel developed by KID for the Dreamcast and the PlayStation 2.
 It is the third game in the Memories Off series.
-The game was released for the Dreamcast and the PlayStation on September 27, 2001.
-It was later ported to the PlayStation 2 and PlayStation Portable.
+The game was released for the Dreamcast and the PlayStation 2 on November 28, 2002.
+It was later ported to the PlayStation Portable.
 It was adapted into the first tale of an OVA series, titled as "Memories Off 3.5: Omoide no Kanata e".

 Story

 Shougo is a lazy university student.
-He used to have a girlfriend called Kanata Kurosu, but one day she left him and he didn't know anything about her.
-One day, he meets her at the Cubic Cafe, Shougo's usual relax spot, and a new story beings...
+He used to have a girlfriend called Kanata Kurosu, but one day she left him and he did not know anything about her.
+One day, he meets her at the Cubic Cafe, Shougo's usual relaxation spot, and a new story begins.